Verona Murphy becomes first female speaker of the Irish parliament

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Verona Murphy has become the first female speaker of the Irish parliament as part of a deal to form a coalition government.
+Verona Murphy has become the first female speaker of the Irish parliament as part of attempts to form a coalition government.

 Ms Murphy, an independent TD for Wexford, defeated two Fianna Fail candidates and one from Sinn Fein to win the 255,000-euro-a-year position of Ceann Comhairle.